Student Support & Campus Resources

 The minimal technical requirements to take an online course include: a computer running a current operating system, Internet access (DSL or broadband recommended), a current browser, anti-virus software with current updates, and a word-processing program, such as Microsoft Word, which allows students to create and submit work online and a web-camera with microphone for synchronous online meetings.

-For supporting documentation, account set up and answers to frequently asked questions, visit the IT Support site at: https://it.granite.edu.
-To request assistance regarding any of these online resources, submit an online help request form on this help site or call 1-888-372-4270.
-Visit the IT Help site for hours of operation.
+For support documentation, account set up and answers to frequently asked questions, visit the IT Help Desk at: https://it.granite.edu.
+Use the search function to find specific documentation (Knowledge Base articles) or submit an online help request.
+You can also call 1-888-372-4270.
+Visit the IT Help Desk for hours of operation.

 University System Student Board